Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Tuesday, 2022-03-29 08:48:42

+We drove from Flagstaff Arizona to Santa Fe New Mexico over the weekend.
+I am recording a podcast with my wife while we travel the southwest united states as digital nomads.
+We changed timezones and had a few things to do so I didn't get on for my logs.
+Next week I start Vanilla JS Academy with Chris.
+Looking forward to the refresher.

+My friend and collaborator Berkeleytrue setup the Netlify App for my dApp AC DAO (https://acdao-dev.netlify.app/).

+~ My YouTube "Inspiration" playlist ( https://youtube.com/playlist?list=PLS23WdYhq3vW0SZTgcFVOA8ccV8n62NrD )
+~ This is my favorite inspirational video, ( https://youtu.be/9o6F_cRW5W0 ), "Live your dream & Master Life | Training Success Motivation" by Ryan Jones

 ## Friday, 2022-03-25 07:56:14

 Today I am moving slow.
 See how far I get.
 Been working on the Rovi League design document.
 I believe you must plan before you build.
 That is what I am doing.
 I am planning this special metaverse NFT manager before I build it.